-1. Purpose and Approval

-- Debt will be incurred as a financial tool to enhance the University's resources, and consideration will be given to how proposed projects to be financed will further the mission and strategic goals of the University. - Debt incurrence will generally occur as needed to fund capital projects and deferred maintenance, forward-fund annual capital expenditures, and extinguish existing debt.
-In assessing the possible uses of debt proceeds, all revenue sources will be considered, including (i) fundraising; (ii) project-generated revenues; (iii) federal and state grants, subsidies and low interest loans; (iv) expendable reserves; and (v) any other available sources. - Borrowing proposals will be reviewed and approved by the University's Finance & Support Operations Committee and, on recommendation from that Committee, approved by the University's Board of Trustees (the "Board"). - The Board may choose to delegate final approval of new debt terms to the Sub-Committee of the Finance Committee and Finance Committee or other ad hoc committee and/or the Vice-President of Finance, in each case pursuant to parameters or other limitations approved by the Board.
+- 1. Purpose and Approval - Debt will be incurred as a financial tool to enhance the University's resources, and consideration will be given to how proposed projects to be financed will further the mission and strategic goals of the University. - Debt incurrence will generally occur as needed to fund capital projects and deferred maintenance, forward-fund annual capital expenditures, and extinguish existing debt.
+In assessing the possible uses of debt proceeds, all revenue sources will be considered, including (i) fundraising; (ii) project-generated revenues; (iii) federal and state grants, subsidies and low interest loans; (iv) expendable reserves; and (v) any other available sources. - Any proposal for the incurrence of debt and/or derivatives will be reviewed and approved by the University's Finance & Support Operations Committee and, on recommendation from that Committee, approved by the University's Board of Trustees (the "Board"). - The Board may choose to delegate final approval of new debt terms and key structural considerations to the Sub-Committee of the Finance Committee and Finance Committee or other ad hoc committee and/or the Vice-President of Finance, in each case pursuant to parameters or other limitations approved by the Board.